OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	}
 	````

-1. Modify the app's initialization code to call the **onInitializeUI** function.
+1. Modify the add-in's initialization code to call the **onInitializeUI** function.

 	````javascript
 	// The initialize function must be run each time a new page is loaded